-The region contains a number of wineries situated in diverse locations produce wines of which are characteristic and reflective of their location and meso-climate, from the rich, ocre-red earths of the ancient, weathered Dookie Hills to the well drained alluvial sands of the GV valley floor in the Murchison area which tend to produce wines with more elegance and finesse.
+The region contains a number of wineries situated in diverse locations producing wines which are characteristic and reflective of their location and meso-climate.
+From the rich, ochre-red earths of the ancient, weathered Dookie Hills to the well drained alluvial sands of the Goulburn Valley floor in the Murchison area which yield wines of elegance and finesse.

-Nagambie Lakes is considered the sub regional hub of the GV region which contains the two well-known and established wineries of Mitchelton and Tahbilk.
+Nagambie Lakes is considered the sub regional hub of the Goulburn Valley region which contains the two well-known and established wineries of Mitchelton and Tahbilk.